25th March Annunciation Morning Breakfast With the Word

 1. Attention to God’s Word.

-Immediately the Blessed Virgin Mary sees it is an angel, she pays deep attention to the word that he utters.
+Immediately the Blessed Virgin Mary sees the angel, she pays deep attention to the word that he utters.
 She focuses all her mind, spirit, body and soul to understand what the angel is saying.

 This is why she is seeking to understand.
 Remember that she can decide to pay deaf attention to the message and occupy herself with some other activities.